dermike/physical-web-scan/README.md

 Node.js app to scan for [Physical Web](http://github.com/google/physical-web) beacons from your computer.
 Updated to scan for [Eddystone](https://github.com/google/eddystone) URL's.
 See history to use with UriBeacon format.

+**Note: There's also the option of using this desktop app version for OSX found here: [electron-physical-web-scan](https://github.com/dermike/electron-physical-web-scan).**

 Requires [Noble](https://github.com/sandeepmistry/noble) (Mac OS X and Linux are currently the only supported OSes)

 Found beacons are displayed both in the terminal and as an alert in notification center.